PlumYu/YiMaitong/README.md

 # YiMaitong
-use tools is Android Studio
+use tool is Android Studio

 need jdbc File  mysql-connector-java-5.1.49 and u must be have a cloud database may you can try to use local database